intelligenxe/.github/CONTRIBUTING.md

 ---

-### Need Help?
+## Help

-We do not provide technical assistance, as in most cases contributors can get help from youtube tutorials, querying LLMs, searching the web, etc. and our community
+We offer limited technical assistance, as contributors can generally obtain support from YouTube tutorials, LLM queries, online resources, and our community.

 ---

-### Advantages of Contributing
+## Advantages of Contributing

 This open-source software (OSS) project provides contributors with the standard benefits of participating in the OSS ecosystem, including: